-Types of Commercial Vehicle AccidentsCategories: Truck Accident
+Types of Commercial Vehicle AccidentsCategories: Truck Accidents

 A wide variety of different vehicles are used for the commercial transit of goods and people.
 Most people think of semi trucks when they talk about commercial vehicles.
 And, indeed, truck accidents make up a significant portion of commercial vehicle accident litigation.